Canon T6i vs Sony RX100 IV

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More modern: Was introduced somewhat (4 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the T6i comes out slightly ahead of the RX100 IV (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 IV emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon T6i and the Sony RX100 IV place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the T6i or the RX100 IV.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.